pre-graduate/cmake-template/README.md

 # CMake Template

-Personal template for cmake based C++ projects.
-Sets a layout which forces a good project structure including making dependencies external, and unit tests enabled by default.
+This is a personal template for CMake based C++ projects.
+It sets out a layout which forces a good project structure including making dependencies external, samples and unit tests enabled by default.
+Changes may happen in future but this repository represents a good start for a C++ based project.

 ## Building Windows